 Prior to 2013/14, councils handed business rates they collected to the government and received a share back as part of overall government grant.
 In 2013/14, the government implemented reforms which allows councils to retain a proportion of the business rates they collect in exchange for a reduction in their grant funding.

 For the last two years Camden, along with all London authorities and the GLA, have been participating in a pilot scheme to pool business rates income across the capital and retain an increased proportion of any business rate income growth, as the government sought to make moves towards greater local financial autonomy.

-Camden welcomes the pilot pool as a step towards wider devolution.
-We have strongly supported the principle that councils should retain more funding generated locally as part of our advocacy of wider devolution as a means of improving outcomes by moving decisions closer to the residents and businesses they effect.
+Camden welcomed the pilot pool approach as a step towards wider devolution.
+We have strongly supported the principle that Councils should retain more funding generated locally as part of our advocacy of wider devolution as a means of improving outcomes by moving decisions closer to the residents and businesses they effect.
 We argue that services that have a direct relationship to business should be transferred to councils including services that can help tackle key infrastructure challenges, including housing, transport and digital connectivity.
 In turn, we are creating a circular economy by encouraging greater participation of SMEs through our procurement processes.

-Grant cuts and rising costs still mean that further savings will need to be achieved next year and the years beyond.
-The Medium Term Financial Strategy report to Camden’s Cabinet in December 2018 set out an overview of the Council’s financial position, including our plans to address the medium term funding deficit and an update on preparations towards setting the 2019/20 budget.
-See the supporting documents and have your say on proposals.
+The Review of Medium-term Financial Strategy report to Camden’s Cabinet in December 2019 set out an overview of the council’s financial position, including our plans to address the medium term funding deficit and an update on preparations towards setting the 2020/21 budget.
+See the supporting documents below and have your say on proposals.